Triple jump: History

-Historical sources on the ancient Olympic Games occasionally mention jumps of 15 meters or more.
+Historical sources on the ancient Olympic Games occasionally mention jumps of 15 metres or more.
 This led sports historians to conclude that these must have been a series of jumps, thus providing the basis for the triple jump.
 However, there is no evidence for the triple jump being included in the ancient Olympic Games, and the recorded extraordinary distances may be due to the artistic license of the authors of victory poems, rather than attempts to report accurate results.

 The triple jump was a part of the inaugural modern Olympics in 1896 in Athens, although at the time it consisted of two hops on the same foot and then a jump.
-In fact, the first modern Olympic champion, James Connolly, was a triple jumper.
+The first modern Olympic champion, James Connolly, was a triple jumper.
 Early Olympics also included the standing triple jump, although this has since been removed from the Olympic program and is rarely performed in competition today.
 The women's triple jump was introduced into the Atlanta Olympics in 1996.

-In Irish mythology the geal-ruith (triple jump), was an event contested in the ancient Irish Tailteann Games as early as 1829 BC.
+In Irish mythology the geal-ruith (triple jump) was an event contested in the ancient Irish Tailteann Games as early as 1829 BC.